mui/material-ui/docs/src/pages/careers/full-stack-engineer.md

 ## The best parts of this job

-- **You'll be at the cutting-edge of application development** — working on one of the fastest-growing UI libraries on the market.
+- **You'll be at the cutting edge of application development** — working on one of the fastest-growing UI libraries on the market.
 - **You'll be part of an active, open, friendly community** of developers that are excited about building awesome applications.
 - **Your role will be key to making MUI Toolpad the go-to low code tool** for internal application building.